vippsas/vipps-solutions/parking/README.md

 ## Illustration

-This illustration shows how Vipps can be used to charge for parking.
+This illustration shows how Vipps can be used to charge for parking:
-The user has an agreement that allows the parking company to charge for parking every day, with the total amount for all parkings that day.
+The user has entered an agreement that allows the parking company to charge for parking every day, with the total amount for all parkings that day.

 ![Paying for parking with Vipps](parking-recurring-flow.png)

+The same solution can of course be used to charge weekly, monthly or yearly.

 ## Details